2009 Green Bay Packers season: Week 4: at Minnesota Vikings

 The Viking offense then took to the field again, but the Packers defense held the Vikings on third down and they too were forced to punt.
 After another stellar punt by Vikings punter Chris Kluwe, the Packers were again pinned deep in their own end at their own 1-yard line.
 After two unsuccessful plays for no gain on first and second down, Aaron Rodgers was sacked by Jared Allen at the goal line and fumbled the football.
-The ball was recovered by the Vikings, but the ruling on the field was challenged by the Packers that the ground had caused the fumbled.
+The ball was recovered by the Vikings, but the ruling on the field was challenged by the Packers that the ground had caused the fumble.
 The ruling on the field was then changed to a safety rather than giving the Vikings the ball at the Packers 1-yard line and the Vikings extended their lead to 30–14.

 After the safety the Packers kicked off and the Vikings took over at their 40-yard line.
 The Packers managed to again hold the Vikings defense to a three and out and the ball was punted back to the Packers.
 On the Packers next possession, Ryan Grant started off the drive with a 15-yard run, and Jermichael Finley caught a 37-yard pass from Rodgers two plays later.
 Three plays later after an 11-yard rush by Aaron Rodgers and an incomplete pass, Rodgers connected with second year wide receiver Jordy Nelson for a 33-yard touchdown strike.
 After a failed two-point conversion pass to Ryan Grant the Vikings lead was decreased to 30–20.

 The Packers then tried a failed onside kick and the Vikings took over the ball with 3:39 remaining in the game, but due to poor clock management by the Vikings they were held to a three and out and only had run 29 seconds off of the game clock after the punt.
 The Packers took over at their own 18-yard line with 3:10 remaining in the contest.
 On first play of the drive, Rodgers connected with Donald Driver for 10 yards which with the reception tied Sterling Sharpe's club career high receptions total with 595.
 On third and 12 at their own 26-yard line, Rodgers hit James Jones in the middle of the field in which he then took the ball to the Minnesota 40 for 34 yards.
 Five plays later after Rodgers threw the ball away on third down, Mason Crosby converted a 31-yard field goal to decrease the Vikings lead to 30–23.